How to Prove Negligence Was the Cause of Your Injury

+Knowing how to prove negligence is vital to securing a favorable outcome for your personal injury case.
 Proving negligence means to provide enough evidence to build a viable claim against a defendant.
 In an injury claim, the evidentiary burden of proof is a preponderance of the evidence; enough evidence to show the defendant more likely than not caused the injury in question.
 Proving negligence in an injury claim generally requires four main elements.

 - Duty of care.
 In personal injury law, a duty of care describes how a person should act based on what a reasonable and prudent individual would do in the same or similar circumstances.

 - Breach of duty.
 A breach of duty is the defendant’s negligent, careless, reckless or intentional failure to meet the standard of care.
 There is no one example of a breach of duty; it can refer to any action or omission a reasonable person would not have taken.

 - Causation is the actual link between the defendant’s breach of duty and the victim’s accident and injury.
 Enough evidence must be present to establish that the victim’s losses would not have occurred but for the defendant’s wrongful act.

 - The final element, damages, is the legal term for the real and compensable losses suffered by the plaintiff.
 A plaintiff will not be eligible for compensation without proof of real and specific damages, such as medical bills and lost wages.

 With enough proof to establish these four elements as more likely to be true than not true, you will have a valid claim to damages against another person or entity in Virginia.
 You will successfully be able to prove the defendant acted negligently and that this was the actual cause of your injury.
 Before an insurance company or jury will side in your favor, however, you will need to present strong evidence to establish these four elements.